PetersOtto/YellowAutomaticContent/README.md

 I use this script, when I create themes for the Yellow CMS locally on my computer.
 I am currently working with Ubuntu 20.04.
 I don't know, if the script will work on other operating systems.

+UPDATE 09.10.24
+source.unsplash.com is down and no longer works.
+I have switched to https://picsum.photos/.
+If anyone has a better idea, please let me know.

 ## How to use.
 All details you will find in the script file `yac.sh`.